pineapplemachine/Godot-BoxAspectContainer/addons/BoxAspectContainer/README.md

 BoxAspectContainer is a Godot plugin implementing a custom Container class.
 It is similar to the built-in BoxContainer class, but it provides many more configuration options, and it allows preserving the aspect ratio of child controls when scaling them to fit.

+This addon can also be found in the [Godot Asset Library](https://godotengine.org/asset-library/asset/2518).

 ![Example project screenshot](https://github.com/pineapplemachine/Godot-BoxAspectContainer/blob/master/example/Screenshots/Screenshot.png?raw=true)

 In this documentation, the **Flow** axis of the BoxAspectContainer refers to the axis that child controls are laid out in a line on, i.e. the X axis when the container's Vertical flag is false or the Y axis when it's true.
 The **Fit** axis refers to the opposite axis, upon which controls are aligned or sized to fit, i.e. the Y axis when the container's Vertical flag is false or the X axis when it's true.